-- The Ngārara Development Area adjoins land that has been identified in the Kapiti Coast 1999 operative District Plan as having potential for urban development.
-There needs to be the ability to absorb demand for growth within the wider Waikanae area while enhancing the character of the existing settlement. - New neighbourhoods within Ngārara shall be sited only on land that can respond to and reinforce Waikanae's existing local development patterns and natural characteristics. - These new neighbourhoods offer opportunities to provide housing choice for a diverse cross section of society and to support densities for efficient public transport systems and other infrastructure provisions. - Each neighbourhood shall be controlled by developing a strategy for built form which identifies appropriate patterns of subdivision, scale, footprint and building heights. - New neighbourhoods shall have a high degree of connectivity within and beyond the Ngārara Development Area. - Each neighbourhood shall provide permeable urban blocks and lot patterns that are in keeping with the existing topography and proposed land uses - Higher density housing shall be positioned closest to the existing Waikanae neighbourhood edge while lower density areas are sited further away from the existing settlement edge. - Walking and cycling distances to places of importance within the settlement shall be provided on suitable signage. - New local centres will shall be within the catchment of residential areas in order to reduce car dependency and energy use.
+- The Ngārara development adjoins land that has been identified in the Kapiti Coast 1999 operative District Plan as having potential for urban development.
+There needs to be the ability to absorb demand for growth within the wider Waikanae area while enhancing the character of the existing settlement. - Eco-hamlets within Ngārara Precinct shall be sited only on land that can respond to and reinforce Waikanae's existing local development patterns and natural characteristics. - Eco-hamlets shall be controlled by developing a strategy for built form which identifies appropriate patterns of subdivision, scale, footprint and building heights. - Eco-hamlets shall have a high degree of connectivity with the Ngārara zone. - Walking and cycling distances to places of importance within the settlement shall be provided on suitable signage. - New local centres shall be within the catchment of residential areas in order to reduce car dependency and energy use.